 With marble top tables, festoon lighting, hanging birdcage candle holders, and plush seats, it’s somewhat a blogger’s dream and most certainly one of the nicest settings for what was supposed to be a casual mum-daughter lunch.

-My Mum ordered the set lunch which included 4 small dishes and a small basket of sticky rice.
-This is definitely enough for one person.
-The dishes were pork skewers, curried noodle soup, massaman curry, and papaya salad.
-I love papaya salad and this was really yummy, I’d order it as a main course next time.
+My Mum got the set lunch with 4 small dishes and a basket of sticky rice, enough for one person.
+The dishes were pork skewers, curried noodle soup, Massaman curry, and papaya salad.
+Papaya salad, one of my favorites, was delicious.
+Next time, I might order it as a main course.

-Everything was perfectly edible and it had a great amount of flavour, the prices were reasonable too.
 Maybe, the bottom line is, that when it comes to Asian food, I’m just very fussy.
-I felt the same way when I took my family to Thaikun.
-Loved the street food style concept, but I wasn’t crazy about the food.
-In true British style, even though I didn’t enjoy it 100%, I feel really bad and guilty about it!
+I felt the exact same way when I took my family to Thaikhun.